 (3) A detainee confined under this Division is entitled to fresh air, exercise and staff company for a period of at least 30 minutes every 3 hours during unlock hours.

-[Regulation 76 inserted in Gazette 27 Jun 2005 p.
+[Regulation 76 inserted: Gazette 27 Jun 2005 p.
 2870.]

 77. Confinement monitoring, searches etc.